joelouthan/theologic.us/content/posts/4-study-genesis/2021-07-15-study-genesis2-1-3.md

 ## God

+Look at God's heart towards us and some of the ways He is to His creation:

-### God loves and has set apart his children from looking like the rest of the world
+### God loves us and has set apart his children from looking like the rest of the world

 >Deuteronomy 7:7-11 (CSB) The LORD had his heart set on you and chose you, not because you were more numerous than all peoples, for you were the fewest of all peoples.
 But because the LORD loved you and kept the oath he swore to your ancestors, he brought you out with a strong hand and redeemed you from the place of slavery, from the power of Pharaoh king of Egypt.
 Know that the LORD your God is God, the faithful God who keeps his gracious covenant loyalty for a thousand generations with those who love him and keep his commands.
 But he directly pays back and destroys those who hate him.
 He will not hesitate to pay back directly the one who hates him.
 So keep the command—the statutes and ordinances—that I am giving you to follow today.

+>Leviticus 20:26 (CSB) You are to be holy to me because I, the LORD, am holy, and I have set you apart from the nations to be mine.

-### God loves us and is always our protection
+### God loves us and is always our protection and refuge from sin and evil

 >Psalms 61:1-3 (CSB) God, hear my cry;
 >pay attention to my prayer.